Category Archives: Foundation Repair

 ECP is one of the largest manufacturers of piers for foundation repairs.
-They produce basically two types of piers, steel push piers and helical piers.
-Both kinds of piers are driven into the ground and anchored to your home in order to lift and stabilize the structure.
-Because both the products and installation are the highest quality, this type of repair is permanent.
-You won’t need to call us back in a year to redo the work on your home’s foundation.
+They produce basically two types of piers: steel push piers and helical piers.
+Both kinds of piers are driven into the ground and anchored to your structure in order to lift and stabilize the building.
+Because both the products and installation are the highest quality, this type of repair is permanent, you won’t need to call us back in a year to redo the work on your home’s foundation.

 Push piers are hydraulically driven through ECP’s patented steel brackets until they reach load-bearing rocks or soil.
-They have an unlimited structure lifting capability can be installed with portable equipment, so that we won’t need to bring in heavy machinery or tear up your landscape.
-Polyjacking.com can install these push piers any time of year so that you have the ability to can respond quickly as soon as you need to do the repair.
+They have an unlimited structure lifting capability that can be installed with portable equipment so that we won’t need to bring in heavy machinery or destroy your lawn and landscaping.
+Polyjacking.com can install these push piers any time of year so that we have the ability to respond quickly as soon as you need to do the repair.
 Another advantage of push piers is that they can be installed from either the inside or outside the structure, depending on the circumstances.

 Like push piers, ECP’s helical piers are hydraulically installed and anchored to a steel bracket.
 Unlike push piers, helical piers are screwed into the ground while the plates pull the support rod into the ground.
 Before work is begun, installers will predetermine the torque required to support the weight of the structure.
 Helical piers are ideal for lighter weight applications, such as decks and porches.
 They are also very quick and easy to install.